 An Award for Outstanding Achievement in Popular Annual Financial Reporting is valid for a period of one year only.
-We believe our current report continues to conform to the Popular Annual Financial Reporting requirements.
+Tampa Port Authority received a Popular Award for the last two consecutive years (fiscal years ended 9/30/2018 and 9/30/2019).
+We believe our current report continues to conform to the Popular Annual Financial Reporting requirements, and we are submitting it to GFOA to determine its eligibility for another Award.